Hello. I'm 🐈 Yokoyama from development. Do you use git? I think it is rare not to use git in development now. In this article, I will explain

 If you undo too many commits with git reset -hard or something similar, you can use

-You can use reflog to see where you want to go back, and then git reset -hard
+You can use reflog to see where you want to go back, and then git reset -hard to go back.

 In this article, I've introduced some git commands that I personally use frequently.
 If you're not familiar with git commands, it's hard to understand, but it's very useful.
 If you've never used it before, I recommend you learn it once!